jupyterhub/oauthenticator/docs/source/topic/allowing.md

 If this is your only configuration, only these users will be allowed, no others.

-Note that any additional usernames in the deprecated `admin_users` configuration will also be added to the `allowed_users` set.
+Note that any additional usernames in the deprecated `admin_users` configuration will also be allowed to login.

 ```{seealso}
 Configuration documentation for {attr}`.OAuthenticator.allowed_users`